-Through ASU and the NExSS research network and the VIDA program at Vanderbilt, an independent database is currently being built to make the Hypatia Catalog as useful as possible to the community.
-The database will be free to the public and will include all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
+Through ASU's NExSS research network and the VIDA program at Vanderbilt, an independent database is currently available to make the Hypatia Catalog as useful as possible to the community.
+The database is free to the public and includes all of the current data, including individual literature sources, all elements and species, downloadable data, and an interactive plotting tool.
 The database is complete and can be accessed at www.hypatiacatalog.com.
 You can also follow on Twitter: @HypatiaCatalog.

 The original paper (Hinkel et al. 2014) describes the decisions underlying the Hypatia Catalog (and online database), namely: